Bacterial Vaginosis Overview

 Although the cause for bacterial vaginosis is not understood completely, the condition is associated with a change in the natural balance of bacteria in the vagina.
 Lactobacillus is a helpful type of bacteria that metabolizes glycogen to lactic acid in the vagina and maintains normal vaginal pH.
 Normal pH levels provide a natural defense against unhealthy bacteria proliferation.

 When the defense is weakened, harmful bacteria that also are present in the vagina (e.g., Bacteroides sp, Peptostreptococcus sp, Gardnerella vaginalis, G. mobiluncus, Mycoplasma hominis) proliferate and cause symptoms.
-About 50% of women have G. vaginalis in their vaginal flora but do not develop infection.
+About 50 percent of women have G. vaginalis in their vaginal flora but do not develop infection.

 Any woman can develop bacterial vaginosis.
 Broad-spectrum antibiotics may destroy healthy bacteria, disrupt the vagina's normal flora, and promote infection.
 Douching, overused or retained tampons, intrauterine contraceptive devices (IUDs), diaphragms, contraceptive sponges, and products containing nonoxynol-9 may also disrupt the balance.